pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 #### Command line install (Linux, Mac & Windows)

-For Windows users allergic to command line see next [Anaconda Navigator install](#anaconda-navigator-install).
+For Windows users allergic to command line see section [Anaconda Navigator install](#anaconda-navigator-install).

 From a terminal (or Anaconda prompt in Windows), create the new environment with the following command lines(answer yes if asked), replacing `ptdvenv` by the name of your choice).